hep-gc/cloudscheduler/docs/source/_database/_tables/cloud_keypairs.rst

 For each cloud defined within a group, CSV2 process will attempt to retrieve configuration data to inform scheduling decisions and users.
-These configuration items are set by the cloud administrators and not by CSV2. in oder to change these values, you will to confer with the target cloud support.
+These configuration items are set by the cloud administrators and not by CSV2. in oder to change these values, you will need to confer with the target cloud support.

-The information stored in this table reflect the SSH key pairs avialable on the targe cloud.
+The information stored in this table reflect the SSH key pairs avialable on the target cloud.

 Keys:
 ^^^^^^^^